LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

    Used with `curl->set`.
 Pass an integer that will be used to indicate your preferred size (in bytes) for the receive buffer used by curl.
-This is just a request to the library, the actual buffer size used may be different than your request.
+This is just a request to the library; the actual buffer size used may be different than your request.

 .. method:: CURLOPT_PORT()